namuan/space-warp/README.md

   max_snapshots: 50
 ```

+Snapshot data is stored at `~/.spacewarp/snapshots.db` (SQLite), managed by the application.

 ## Troubleshooting

-### Application Won't Start
+Application won’t start:
 - Ensure Python 3.11+ is installed
-- Check that all dependencies are installed: `uv sync`
+- Ensure dependencies are installed: `uv sync`
+- Launch from a terminal the first time to observe any errors: `uv run space-warp`

+Windows not capturing/restoring:
-- Verify macOS permissions for accessibility APIs
+- Verify Accessibility and Screen Recording permissions are granted

-### Windows Not Capturing/Restoring

-- Grant accessibility permissions in System Preferences > Security & Privacy > Accessibility
-- Some applications may require additional permissions
+- Some applications may not expose windows via accessibility APIs
-- Check the application logs for specific errors
+- Check the debug panel in the main window for logs

-### Multi-Display Issues

-- Ensure displays are properly detected in System Preferences
-- Check display arrangement settings
+Multi‑display issues:
+- Confirm macOS detects all displays and arrangement is correct
-- Verify snapshot was created with the same display configuration
+- Try creating a fresh snapshot after changing display configuration

-### Permission Issues

-- See [PERMISSIONS.md](PERMISSIONS.md) for detailed permission troubleshooting
-- Run `uv run python demo_permissions.py` to check permission status
-- Grant Accessibility and Screen Recording permissions in System Preferences
+Permissions issues:
+- Open System Settings → Privacy & Security → Accessibility / Screen Recording and ensure SpaceWarp is enabled
+- Restart the app after changing permissions

 ## License

-This project is proprietary software.
-All rights reserved.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 ## Support

-For support and feature requests, please contact the development team.
+For issues and feature requests, please open an issue in the repository or contact the maintainers.